AndreTeixeira1998/overleafwiki/Production-Installations-Instructions.md

 $ sudo mv config/settings.development.coffee /etc/sharelatex/settings.coffee
 ```

 You should open this file, review the default settings, and make any modifications that you need.
-Note that you will likely want to change `DATA_DIR` and `TMP_DIR`.
+Note that you will need to change `DATA_DIR` and `TMP_DIR` to point to a system-wide path.
 E.g.

 ```
 # In /etc/sharelatex/settings.coffee